-We understand the importance of high-quality Relationships Education as we fulfil our statutory safeguarding duties.
+We understand the importance of high quality Relationships Education as we fulfil our statutory safeguarding duties.
 Relationship Education enables pupils to understand about mutual, consensual and reciprocated relationships in all their forms.
 Whether the children are learning about friendships, families, relationships in school or the wider community, they will be developing essential skills which underpin their ability to recognise abusive relationships.
-Teaching about 'Family and Friends' and 'Anti-Bullying' enables us to fulfil our statutory duty to prevent 'peer-on-peer' abuse.
+Teaching about 'Family and Friends' and 'Anti-bullying' enables us to fulfil our statutory duty to prevent 'peer-on-peer' abuse.

-In the case of RSE and Personal Safety, we recognise that effective teaching may alert children to what is appropriate and inappropriate behaviour (including inappropriate and harmful sexual behaviour e.g. peer on peer abuse) and that there is an increased possibility that a disclosure relating to abuse may be made.
+In the case of RSE and Personal Safety, we recognise that effective teaching may alert children to what is appropriate and inappropriate behaviour (including inappropriate sexual behaviour) and that there is an increased possibility that a disclosure relating to abuse may be made.
 RSE and Personal Safety enable us to fulfil our duty to prevent Female Genital Mutilation (FGM).
 All staff are aware of the Safeguarding and Child Protection procedures and will report disclosures or concerns to the Designated Safeguarding Lead (DSL) immediately.